Attorney General’s Office of Victim Services

 Please download a copy the announcement and nomination form for the 2017 Distinguished Service Awards.
 We would like to ask that you please share this announcement and nomination form with your agency’s employees and contacts.
 It is our hope that you and your employees help identify the many deserving and dedicated individuals who are committed to serving victims of crime.

 The Arizona Attorney General’s Office is dedicated to a system of justice that is inclusive of crime victims and will remain vigilant in striving to provide the most efficient and effective service to the people of Arizona.
 The services provided to crime victims and the technical assistance and support provided to criminal justice agencies and other service providers is the responsibility of the Office of Victim Services.

-Below you will find the location of all Victims’ Rights Statutes within the Arizona Revised Statutes according to title, and a link to the Arizona State Legislature website to view all Victims’ Rights’ laws.
+Below you will find a link to the current Arizona Victims' Rights Law Book compiled by the Office of Victims Services which contains the Victims' Bill of Rights.
+All Victims' Rights Statutes within the Arizona Revised Statutes according to title adult and juvenile restitution statutes, and other victim-related statutes.
+We have also provided links to the Arizona State Legislature website to view all Victims' Rights' laws.

 WHO IS A VICTIM?

 "Victim" means a person against whom the criminal offense has been committed, including a minor, or if the person is killed or incapacitated, the person's spouse, parent, child, grandparent or sibling, any other person related to the person by consanguinity or affinity to the second degree or any other lawful representative of the person, except if the person or the person's spouse, parent, child, grandparent, sibling, other person related to the person by consanguinity or affinity to the second degree or other lawful representative is in custody for an offense or is the accused. ( A.R.S. § 13-4401(19))